-An antique yarn winder is the ancestor of the handy modern tool designed for the purpose of making yarn winding much easier!
-The history of these dates back many years.
+An antique ball winder yarn is the ancestor of the handy modern tool for making yarn winding much easier!
+The history dates back many years.

-If you want to know a bit of crochet history, some crochet facts, or are just interested in how the older models work, you’ve come to the right place.
+Want to know crochet history, crochet facts, or interested in how the older models work?
+You’ve come to the right place.

 Table Of Contents